argoproj/argo-cd/docs/basics/terminology.md

 This is an Argo CD specific status that is monitored for all applications.
 The "healthy" state is different per application type.
 For example, a Kubernetes ReplicaSet is deemed healthy if the live generation and live replicas match the target generation and desired replicas.
 Argo CD also has built-in health checks for other common resources such as [Argo Rollout Objects](https://argoproj.github.io/argo-rollouts/) or [Bitnami Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets).
 You can create your own Health checks with the [Lua programming language](https://www.lua.org/).

-## Configuration tool
+## Configuration management tool

 Argo CD can use any supported templating tool such as Helm, Kustomize, JSonnet.
 You can add your own third party tool for preparing/templating Kubernetes manifests.
 Note that in the case of Helm, Argo CD uses it as a pure templating tool.
-Helm applications installed with Argo CD are not visible to normal Helm commands.
+Helm applications installed with Argo CD are not visible to normal Helm commands, and not all of Helm's features and concepts are supported.

 ## Custom Resource Definitions (CRDs)